 Harness Tens of Thousands Longitudinal EHRs of Patients Across a Dozen Diseases Within the Research

 Our client integrates the latest computational and experimental biology development achievements to discover novel therapeutics for a broad range of diseases.
-They needed to determine if there are definable, genetically hidden sub-populations of patients within AID diseases (or similar to Parkinson’s disease) given their longitudinal EHR (procedures, lab values, medications) data and to verify these populations using genomic data.
+They needed to determine if there are definable, genetically hidden sub-populations of patients given their longitudinal EHR (procedures, lab values, medications) data and to verify these populations using genomic data.
 However, their analytical systems did not perform efficiently.

 Our client gained streamlined and standardized ETL pipelines to parse datasets of over tens of thousands longitudinal EHRs of patients across multiple diseases within the research.